lfvm/tempo_artist/README.md

 	* Main Menu.
 	* Game Options Menu
 	* Game Over Menu
 	- Expected finish date: April 8.

 2. Develop player and notes behavior:

-        1. Add event listeners for key presses .
+	* Add event listeners for key press.
-        2. Move notes throught the screen.
+	* Move notes throuoguht the screen
-        3. Add colliders to know if a note was pressed on the correct place and time.
+	* Add colliders to know if a note was pressed at the correct place and time
-        4. Add sound elements to game.
+	* Add sound elements to the game
 	- Expected finish date: April 8.

 5. design levels: